Everything is larger than life at Costco, Sam’s Club and BJ’s Wholesale Club. That includes product sizes, shelves and even the shopping carts.

 The floors are concrete.
 The beams are exposed.
 Stuff is stacked on metal shelving or pallets.

 That spartan appearance tells consumers we’re bound to get unbelievable deals because warehouse clubs don’t waste money on decor or carpeting.

 Generally, that’s true.
 Just make sure that rushing to nab something at what you assume is an unbeatable price doesn’t keep you from doing the math.
 Compare prices.

-Remember, too, that low prices might tempt us to buy stuff we don’t need.
+Remember, too, that low prices might tempt you to buy stuff you don’t need.

 2. Remember that you are paying extra

-Part of the reason we pay less at warehouse stores is that we shell out each year for the privilege of walking through the door.
-The annual fee offsets some of our savings.
+Part of the reason you pay less at warehouse stores is that you shell out each year for the privilege of walking through the door.
+The annual fee offsets some of your savings.

 Often, the membership fee will pay for itself.
 Sometimes, though, you can get a better deal at regular stores, especially when combining sales and coupons.